Dana Incorporated

-Dana Incorporated is an American supplier of axles, driveshafts, transmissions, and electrodynamic, thermal, sealing, and digital equipment for conventional, hybrid, and electric-powered vehicles.
+Dana Incorporated is an American supplier of axles, driveshafts, and electrodynamic, thermal, sealing, and digital equipment for conventional, hybrid, and electric-powered vehicles.
 The company's products and services are aimed at the light vehicle, commercial vehicle, and off-highway equipment markets.
 Founded in 1904 and based in Maumee, Ohio, the company employs nearly 36,000 people in 33 countries.
-In 2019, Dana generated sales of $8.6 billion.
+In 2022, Dana generated sales of $10.2 billion.
 The company is included in the Fortune 500.